-- A. THE CURRENT BATTERY CHARGE Information Gauge shows all LED's lit or partial LED's lit. - B. OUT OF NEUTRAL AT POWER UP Information Gauge shows all LED's flashing slowly.
+- A. THE CURRENT BATTERY CHARGE Information gauge shows all LED's lit or partial LED's lit. - B. OUT OF NEUTRAL AT POWER UP Information Gauge shows all LED's flashing slowly.
 This occurs when the power is turned on when the joystick is out of neutral.
-This feature prevents sudden and unexpected movements of the power wheelchair. - 2.
-Turning the power Off can be achieved by performing one of the following steps: - A. SPJ JOYSTICKS Move the On/Off switch Up or Down.
-The switch automatically retracts back to center position. - B. SPJ-80 JOYSTICKS Move the On/Off switch Up or Down.
-The switch automatically retracts back to center position. - C. DPJ JOYSTICKS Move the On/Off switch down to the Off position. - D. MPJ JOYSTICKS Move the On/Off switch back to the Off position. - E. SPJ+ JOYSTICKS Press the On/Off button.
+This feature prevents sudden and unexpected movements of the power wheelchair.
+In these cases, release the joystick and restart the unit. - 2.
+Turning the power Off can be achieved by performing one of the following steps: - A. SPJ-80 JOYSTICKS Move the On/Off switch Up or Down.
+The switch automatically retracts back to center position. - B. DPJ JOYSTICKS Move the On/Off switch Down to the Off position. - C. MPJ JOYSTICKS Move the On/Off switch Back to the Off position. - D. SPJ+ JOYSTICKS Press the On/Off button.